corememltd/cloud-managed-dns/README.md

 ## Security

-You should not need to ever log into the proxy resolvers but as they are configured with a temporary SSH public key you should perform the following steps on each system:
+You should not need to ever log into the proxy resolvers but as they are configured with a temporary SSH public key (`id_rsa` and `id_rsa.pub` would have been automatically created for you at the top of the project directory) you should perform the following steps on each system:

  1. SSH into the server (from within the project directory) with: